Curlydude10/Portfolio_Webiste/README.md

-# Portfolio_Webiste
+# Portfolio_Website
-Portfolio Website to serve as a supplement to my resume
+## Portfolio Website to serve as a digital resume
+This project will be a place for me to display work that I am particularly proud of.
+Additionally it will be a great chance to learn web dev and website design as I hope to build a site that is both functional and aesthetically pleasing.
+We shall see how the adventure unfolds, but hopefully at the end this project will be both fun and help me get a job.